Yeah yeah, we know your issue. Trying to find a protein powder that will go well with a smoothie.

 There’s tons of junk being peddled out there in fancy looking bottles and packets.

-Protein Powders can be crammed to the brim with sodium, sugar, additives, flavors and other synthetics that can worsen an already poor nutrient profile for a smoothie.
+Protein Powders can be crammed to the brim with sodium, sugar, additives, artificial sweeteners, flavors and other synthetics that can worsen an already poor nutrient profile for a smoothie.

 Here are our reasons why these make for great additions to any health drink.

 They are low on sugar and sodium

-One of our reasons for adding Protein powders to smoothies is to avoid throwing in an external sweetener.
+One of our reasons for adding Protein powders to smoothies is to avoid throwing in any artificial sweeteners.
 Like chocolate syrup or Ice cream or Maple syrup.

 Most protein powders in this list are sugar-free or very low on sugar.

 They are sweetened with natural sweeteners like stevia and thaumatin that will make the smoothie delicious without adding unwanted, empty calories from sugar.